-The City has developed its first draft Environmental Sustainability Plan (ESP).
-This plan will incorporate the City’s environmental goals and objectives and actions into one overarching strategy that will provide a clear and flexible framework to help guide future decisions, ensuring the long-term resiliency and sustainability of our community.
+The City has approved its first Environmental Sustainability Plan (ESP).
+This plan incorporates the City’s environmental goals and objectives and actions into one overarching strategy that will provide a clear and flexible framework to help guide future decisions, ensuring the long-term resiliency and sustainability of our community.